Vaccines for adults

 Adults who have not had the whooping cough vaccine in the past 10 years should have a single booster dose if:

-The National Immunisation program does not cover booster vaccines for adults and seniors.
-You can buy additional vaccines privately when you need to.
-Talk to your doctor if you think you or someone in your care may need additional vaccines.
+The National Immunisation Program (NIP) does not cover booster vaccines for adults and seniors.
+You can buy additional vaccines privately if you need to.
+Talk to your health professional if you think you or someone in your care may need additional vaccines.

 Find more information: